matvdg/Rando/README.md

 No internet connection is required (during hiking) except for the first launch of the app where you can download all the maps.

 ## Requirements
-- iPhone running iOS 15 or later
+- iPhone running iOS 16 or later
-- iPad running iPadOS 15 or later
+- iPad running iPadOS 16 or later
-- Mac running macOS 12 or later (Monterey, Ventura)
+- Mac running macOS 12 or later (Monterey, Ventura, Sonoma)

 ## Changelog
 [Changelog](https://github.com/matvdg/Rando/wiki)